 One of the difficulties with constantly having your nose to the grindstone is that you tend to work reactively, as opposed to proactively, due to time constraints and pure necessity.
-That’s why the access to POS reporting tools for your business can help you stay a step ahead of the grind.
+That’s why the access to retail software for small business can help you stay a step ahead of the grind.

 Simply put, reporting can (and should) be about more than just data analysis.
 It can be a catalyst for shifting your perspective to a more high-level overview of the decision-making process around your business.
 At its best, it can take you from working in your business, to working on your business, and it is the latter that’s ultimately going to propel you to make the kinds of decisions that drive your company forward.

 By using the data from your POS Software effectively, you can target specific metric fields with laser-like focus.
 For instance, when do you make the most sales hour-by-hour, and what are the most successful item combinations during those times?
 Some business owners can intuitively answer this question.
 For example, they might say, “That’s easy!
 Brewed coffee between 7 and 10 am.”
 However, a lot of business owners can’t answer these types of questions.
 This means that opportunities for add-on sales and promotional offers may go unidentified.
 These are the direct management decisions that can be made based on data obtained from accurate and timely reporting.
 Leveraging your POS software, pulling reports such as sales-by-hour, and being familiar with the strength of its reporting tools can help you make these critical decisions.